nbompetsis/nbompetsis.github.io/cv.md

 #### Short bio

 Mr. Nikolaos Bompetsis obtained his bachelor degree from the National & Kapodistrian University of Athens, in the Department of Informatics and Telecommunications.
-Currently, he is pursuing M.Sc degrees in the Communication Systems and Networks programme.
-Actually he is working on Hellenic Telecommunications Organisation as OpenStack Engineer.
-In the past, he was member of SCAN group.
-During his research activities, he has participated in two FP7 projects, i.e., SPECIFI, METIS, Livecity and Univerself.
+Also he is pursuing M.Sc degrees in the Communication Systems and Networks programme.
+Currently he is working on Hellenic Telecommunications Organisation as OpenStack Engineer.
+During his research activities, he has participated in two FP7/H2020 projects, i.e., SPECIFI, METIS, Livecity and Univerself.
 {: style="color:black; text-align: justify;"}

 Besides that, he was in charge of supporting two undergraduate courses, i.e., “Software Development in Networks and Telecommunications” and “Network Management”.